surendra-1702/Project_1/replit.md

-# FitTrack Pro - Full-Stack Fitness Application
+# Sportzal Fitness - Full-Stack Fitness Application

 ## Overview

-FitTrack Pro is a comprehensive full-stack fitness platform built with React, Express.js, and PostgreSQL.
+Sportzal Fitness is a comprehensive full-stack fitness platform built with React, Express.js, and PostgreSQL.
 The application provides users with exercise demonstrations, BMI calculations, AI-powered workout planning, and calorie tracking capabilities.
 The system integrates with external APIs for exercise data and uses AI services for personalized workout recommendations.

 ## System Architecture